-- The visitor’s actions activated a Web Application Firewall rule enabled by the website owner.
+- The visitor’s actions activated a firewall rule enabled by the website owner.

 Cloudflare employees cannot remove a Captcha.
 Only the website owner can configure their Cloudflare settings to stop the Captcha.
 When observing a Cloudflare Captcha page similar to the above, there are several possible approaches to resolve the issue:

 - Request the website owner to allow the visitor’s IP address.